Smock Alley Theatre

 Through this activity Smock Alley has established itself as a vital part of the arts infrastructure in Ireland.

-However, it has been long apparent that the finance model of the theatre is unsustainable.
-The board of Smock Alley have been in discussions with its landlord – Temple Bar Cultural Trust – and other key stakeholders to find a new funding pathway that would secure the future of the theatre.
+However, it has been long apparent that the finance model of the theatre was unsustainable.
+The board of Smock Alley held discussions with its landlord – Temple Bar Cultural Trust – and other key stakeholders to find a new funding pathway that would secure the future of the theatre.

-Dublin City Council and Temple Bar Cultural Trust have been examining opportunities for the establishment of a new Municipal Theatre within Temple Bar and in recognition of the unique heritage of Smock Alley Theatre, they will establish the new company at this site.
+Dublin City Council and Temple Bar Cultural Trust had been examining opportunities for the establishment of a new Municipal Theatre within Temple Bar and in recognition of the unique heritage of Smock Alley Theatre, decided to establish the new company at this site.

 The support offered by Temple Bar Cultural Trust and Dublin City Council to the new Dublin Municipal Theatre at Smock Alley will take both a capital and a revenue development approach that only a local authority can meaningfully resource.